 Climate change - or the climate emergency - affects all of us, in direct and indirect ways.
 It impacts diseases such as malaria and malnutrition, and can contribute to conflict and displacement.
 The climate crisis is also a health and humanitarian crisis.

 We are working to ensure an efficient and socially responsible supply chain, in order to reduce, reuse and recycle medical materials and equipment.
-For example, in Uganda, we have launched a project to replace the millions of plastic bags we use each year to distribute medicines, with ecologically sustainable bags using local resources made by local communities.
+For example, in Uganda, we have a project that aims to replace the millions of plastic bags we use each year to distribute medicines, with ecologically sustainable bags using local resources made by local communities.
 We are also reducing medical waste in our hospitals and clinics, including exploring options to move away from single-use products where appropriate.

 We are reducing our international travel by air, for example attending meetings or workshops virtually rather than in person.
 We are also sourcing medical supplies closer to the places where we work.
 These changes have also accelerated because of the impact of the COVID-19 pandemic on international freight and personnel travel.